HannesVer/CryptoKitties-clone/README.md

-As part of the Moralis Academy training programme.

-Basic frontend and Solidity logic built.
+Basic frontend and Solidity logic for the infamous cryptokitties marketplace built.
 Creation of a proper marketplace frontend pending